ErikBuer/Fugl.jl/docs/src/Components/row_col.md

 ## Row

 `Row` is a component for creating linear layout.
+Each child is given an equal part of the available width.

 Note how we have omitted the vector in the `Row` argument.
 Either way is fine.